BeckResearchLab/PyMolSAR/README.md

-# small-molecule-design-toolkit
+# PyMolSAR
-Small-Molecule-Design-Toolkit aims to provide a generalizable open-source tool for calculating 760 molecular descriptors and test out several different supervised learning algorithms to build the most-appropriate Quantitative Structure-Activity Relationship (QSAR) classification or regression model that accurately predicts the chemical properties or activities of small molecules.
+PyMolSAR aims to provide a generalizable open-source tool for calculating 759 molecular descriptors and test out several different supervised learning algorithms to build the most-appropriate Quantitative Structure-Activity Relationship (QSAR) classification or regression model that accurately predicts the chemical properties or activities of small molecules.

 **Table of contents:**